-For a long time, macroeconomists agreed that real wages are quite stable over the business cycle.
-This belief was based on evidence from aggregate time series and considered as a stylized fact.
+For a long time, macroeconomists agreed that real wages are quite stable over the business cycle.2 This belief was based on evidence from aggregate time series and considered as a stylized fact.
 Hence, theoretical macroeconomic models, such as efficiency wage theory or the theory of implicit contracts, evolved in order to explain the non-cyclicality of wages in the presence of a large variability in employment.
 However, disaggregating data has revealed that the weak cyclicality of wages arises from the changing composition of the workforce over the business cycle.
-A higher share of low-skilled workers during peaks causes wages to be averaged over workers with lower earnings potential than in low employment times.
+Higher shares of low-skilled workers during peaks cause wages to be averaged over workers with lower earnings potential than in low employment times.
 The use of longitudinal microdata allows researchers to follow the same workers over time, and more recent micro-based studies showed that wages in fact react to recessions and expansions in a procyclical way.
 Solon, Barsky, and Parker (1994) were the first who stressed the importance of this effect, and showed that the countercyclical composition bias causes the movement of real wages with the cycle to be non-visible.
-The concensus in the literature, using U.S. micro data was that a year-to-year increase in unemployment by 10 percent reduces wages of male workers by almost one percent (Bils, 1985; Rayack, 1987; Blank, 1990; Solon et al., 1994).
+The concensus in the literature, using U.S. micro

+1 However, effective wages have been analyzed in a different context by Bell and Hart (1999) and Bell, Hart, data was that a year-to-year increase in unemployment by 10 percent reduces wages of male workers by almost one percent (Bils, 1985; Rayack, 1987; Blank, 1990; Solon et al., 1994).